 -

-Benefits: Fast-tracked permanent residency and family work rights.
+Benefits: Fast-tracked permanent residency, family work rights, and EU-wide mobility.

 -

-Target Audience: Spouses, children, or dependents of German residents.
+Target: Spouses, children, or dependent relatives of German residents.

 -